- Download our Moving to South Africa Guide (PDF)

 The good news is that fibre, a faster and often better-value alternative, is becoming increasingly accessible in South Africa as fibre networks are extended.

 Major fibre networks include Openserve (owned by Telkom), Vumatel and Frogfoot.
 These companies lay down and own the fibre lines in various areas.
-Consumers do not pay fibre networks directly but rather purchase fibre via an internet service provider.
+Consumers do not pay fibre companies directly but purchase fibre via an internet service provider.
 Cost is determined largely by speed and usage.
 Recommended internet service providers include Afrihost, RSAWEB and Cool Ideas.

 Another option for those looking to get online fast is mobile broadband, powered by South Africa’s mobile providers.